Fire Protection Projects

 The C.R.E.W. provides weed and brush clearance and fire abatement projects on public and private properties.
 Recent projects have included:

-Also in 2018, The C.R.E.W. is partnering with the Ventura Land Trust and Emma Wood State Beach to improve the Ventura River Estuary by removing invasive species and cleaning up trails and improving the environment in an ecologically sensitive area.
+The C.R.E.W. is also partnering with the Ventura Land Trust and to improve the Ventura River Estuary by removing invasive species and cleaning up trails and improving the environment in an ecologically sensitive area.
 This project is made possible thanks to a generous grant from Patagonia.

 Trail Maintenance and Spikeouts